ProjetPP/PPP-QuestionParsing-Grammatical/Hierarchy analysis.md

 > parser fails to find a dependency.

-> remove the subtree.
+> remove the subtree...

-> merge all the subtree (ex:  Who is the author of the book, "The Iron Lady : A Biography of Margaret Thatcher"?)
+> or ...merge all the subtree (ex:  Who is the author of the book, "The Iron Lady : A Biography of Margaret Thatcher"?)

 >> **aux - auxiliary**